 - Come to an agreement with the seller in relation to price and acquisition conditions.

-- Proceed with the paperwork to register the property on behalf of the buyer.
+- Proceed with the paperwork to register the property acquisition.

-- Collect all the documents that are required for the Golden Visa application.
+- Collect all the documents for the Golden Visa application.

-As for the second stage (the Golden Visa procedure itself), as for our experience, it usually takes from 6 months to a year (if all documents are delivered correctly) for the process to be completed.
+As for the second stage (the Golden Visa procedure itself), from our experience, it usually takes from 6 months to a year (if all documents are delivered correctly) for the process to be completed.

-Of course, this is just a simple forecast, as many factors can impact this period, for example: The COVID crisis.ignoretable
+Of course, this is just a simple estimate, as many factors can impact the process.

 What are the benefits related to the Golden Visa?

-There are many advantages related to Golden Visa.
-Here are some of them:
+There are many advantages related to the Portuguese Golden Visa, such as:

 - Legally reside in Portugal

-- Use the public health system in Portugal
+- Have access to the public healthcare system in Portugal

-- Be able to stay in Portugal for only 7 days of the first year and 14 days in the following 2 years
+- Need to stay in Portugal for only 7 days of the first year and 14 days for the following 2 years

 - Request the Permanent Resident permit after 5 years